kst77/python_bitcoin_easy/README.md

-# python-bitcoin_easy
+## python-bitcoin_easy

+This python3 library provides easy interface to create, sign and send to the network bitcoin transactions.
+Also it demonstrates using of simple miner.
+It was tested on python version 3.6.

+##Requirements
+* binascii
+* base58
+* ecdsa

-Look for examples in file start_bitcoin.py
+*For examples see start_bitcoin.py  file*

-## Generating new private key, public key, address
+### Generating new private key, public key, address

     generate_keys_bitcoin.generate()

-## Creating transaction, sign it and sending to the net
+### Creating transaction, sign it and sending to the net

     tx_bitcoin.getSignedTran(previous_output, output_index, sender_address, private_key,  receivers, ischeckbalance = True, fee = -1)